 ACH Processing without Stored Information

-If there is no stored record and the merchant has ACH service on their account they will be given an option to the payment type.
+If there is no stored record and the Merchant has the ACH Service on their account, they will be given an option to the payment type.

 The originator class type is not stored in the software or vault.
-The merchant will need to select the correct OID type each time.
-The drop down list also includes all OID types regardless of them being enabled in the Virtual Terminal.
-Most merchants will use Prearranged Payment and Deposit Entry (PPE) for consumers.
-Cash Concentration or Disbursement (CCD) for businesses.
+The Merchant will need to select the correct OID type each time.
+The drop-down list also includes all OID types regardless of them being enabled in the Virtual Terminal.
+Most Merchants will use pre-arranged Payment and Deposit Entry (PPE) for consumers or Cash Concentration or Disbursement (CCD) for businesses.